-By default, WordPress URL addresses are ugly and not SEO friendly.
+By default, WordPress URL addresses are ugly and not SEO-friendly.
 You need to change them.
-Go to “Settings” again and click on “Permalinks” and choose “Post name".
-This will help you with your on-page SEO and will also boost your organic rankings in Google.
+Go to “Settings” again and click on “Permalinks” and choose “Post name.”
+This will help you with your on-page SEO and boost your organic rankings in Google.

 About And Contact Pages

-To change your design you should click on "Appearance” and select “Themes” from the sub-menu.
-After that click on WordPress.org Themes.
+To change your design, click “Appearance” and select “Themes” from the sub-menu.
+After that, click on WordPress.org Themes.

 All of these themes are free!
 You can sort the designs by different filters and search for specific keywords to find the best design that suits your needs.

-When you find your theme, click on “Install” and then activate it from the next screen the installation will redirect you.
+When you find your theme, click on “Install” and activate it from the next screen.
+The installation will redirect you.

-If you want premium design, I can recommend you two marketplaces where you can find the best designs for your money.
-The first one is Themeforest, and the other one is MyThemeShop.
-After you purchase and download your theme you need to go to Appearance – Themes – Add New and upload and install your new blog theme.
+If you want premium design, I can recommend two marketplaces where you can find the best WordPress themes and plugins for your money.
+ThemeForest is one of the best places.
+After you purchase and download your theme, go to Appearance – Themes – Add New and upload and install your new blog theme.

-Additionally, you can customize the theme you pick from appearance area.
+Additionally, you can customize the theme you pick from the appearance area.

-From here you can change your site icon, blog colors, header and background images.
-You can also create different menus for your blog, add and remove widgets and choose to have a static page to show on your blog as a home page or your latest blog posts.
+You can change your site icon, blog colors, header, and background images from here.
+You can also create different menus for your blog, add and remove widgets, and choose to have a static page to show on your blog as a home page or your latest blog posts.

 WordPress blog widgets are small blocks that have a specific function.
 You can add these widgets to your sidebar, which is usually on the right side of your blog.

 They are also accessible from “Appearance” – Widgets.
-There you can drag and drop all available widgets on your Sidebar and Footer area.
-Create an embed video here?
+Drag and drop all available widgets on your Sidebar and Footer area.

-After you pick a plugin, click on Install and then on Activate Plugin.
+After you pick a plugin, click Install and then Activate Plugin.

 Yoast SEO offers the ability to improve on-page SEO for your WordPress blog.